lisitsyna-anna/nodejs-homework-rest-api/readme.md

     }
 ```

-2.  `POST /api/auth/verify` - Resend a verification email to the user's email address.
+2.  `POST /api/auth/verify` - resend a verification email to the user's email address.

     - Request Body: